Track service performance using dashboards in Splunk APM 🔗

 Create a detector from a dashboard 🔗

-To create a detector from a dashboard, click the bell icon within a specific chart in the dashboard and select New Detector From Chart.
+To create a detector from a dashboard, select the bell icon within a specific chart in the dashboard and select New detector from chart.

-If you don’t have write permissions on the dashboard you’re viewing, a Detector Linking pop-up informs you the detector will not be linked directly to the dashboard.
-You can click Ok to proceed, or save a copy of the dashboard to gain write permissions so that you can create a linked detector based on your new dashboard.
+If you don’t have write permissions on the dashboard you’re viewing, a Detector Linking pop-up informs you the detector is not linked directly to the dashboard.
+You can select Ok to proceed, or save a copy of the dashboard to gain write permissions so that you can create a linked detector based on your new dashboard.
 To learn more about linking detectors, see Link detectors to charts.

-In the New Detector window, type a name for your detector and click Create Alert Rule.
-The Alert Rule wizard opens.
-Follow the steps in the wizard to configure your detector, or see Create detectors to trigger alerts for more information.
+In the New APM Detector window, enter a name for your detector and follow the steps in the guided setup to configure your detector, or see Configure detectors and alerts in Splunk APM for more information.